Karan9889/Dapp2/README.md

 Cityhopper is a online carpooling web application that allows people to share their rides and allow them to go from one place to another cheaply, quickly and efficiently.

+In This the Blockchain is doing the role of to protect the all like working as a security .

+In this the security is the best usage of the city hooper to be safe ride .

 ## Technologies:
 - Backend
     1. Node.js